Jaans/Voron-Printer-Mods/Bouncy-Mouse/Stage2.md

 * non BOM components (like LEDs that do not have a forward voltage of around 1.6v - 1.8v)

   **then you need to adjust your R1 value accordingly**.

+> Refer to the BOM section for details on selecting a suitably sized resistor for R1.

 <br/>